Abhi1264/rhf-sync-url/README.md

 ### Custom Options

-You can customize the debounce delay and maximum URL length:
+You can customize the debounce delay, maximum URL length, and exclude sensitive fields:

 ```javascript
 useSyncUrl({